dimichgh/oja/README.md

 # Idea

-The main reason for creation of this module is to allow decoupling business logic into smaller isolated stage components in the application via pub/sub API and/or context based approach that leads to a simpler/isolated unit testing with easy mocking of input data and easy composition of components into higher async structures.
+The main reason for creation of this module is to allow decoupling business logic into smaller isolated standalone components in the application via pub/sub API and/or common context that leads to a simpler/isolated unit testing with easy mocking of input data and easy composition of components into higher async structures.

-The context based approach allows a developer to slice the business logic into small, isolated busness actions and encourages to use the same action interface across application code, which makes the code more predictable, easy to define and test with mock data and yes, boring.
+The context based approach allows a developer to slice the business logic into small, isolated busness actions that communicate to each other via context and that encourages developers to use the same action interface across application code, which makes the code more predictable, easy to define and test with mock data and yes, boring.

 # Architecture